File-Centric Security Platform

 FenixPyre’s File-Centric Security Platform

-FenixPyre provides a comprehensive file-centric security solution, enhancing data security through advanced file encryption and dynamic access controls in a platform that is easy to setup and manage:
+FenixPyre provides a comprehensive file-centric security solution, enhancing data security through advanced file encryption and dynamic access controls in a platform that is easy to use, setup and manage:

 • Military-Grade Encryption: Utilizes FIPS 140-2 validated modules and AES-256 encryption, securing any file type, from standard office documents to specialized formats like CAD files.